cover gallery

 Description: pictures, culture and history from around the world

-Comments: Like yesterday's pick (where I found the site), today's is also a travel photography site.
-It's a collection of photos from "Egypt, Jordan, Syria, India, Nepal, Guatemala, Mexico, Peru, Kenya, Tanzania and Namibia," taken between 1994 and 2002, along with in-depth information about each area and links to related resources.
+Comments: It's a collection of photos from "Egypt, Jordan, Syria, India, Nepal, Guatemala, Mexico, Peru, Kenya, Tanzania and Namibia," taken between 1994 and 2002, along with in-depth information about each area and links to related resources.
 As Steve says, "Happy traveling..."

 • randomWalks 10/10/03